cinsk/triton-pssh/README.md

 # Utility: triton-scp.sh

-This is a `scp(1)` wrapper, automatically adds all scp options acquired from `triton-pssh`.
+This is a `scp(1)` wrapper, automatically adds all required `scp` options acquired from `triton-pssh`.
 This is especially helpful if you want to copy one or more fils to the host which does not have public IP.

         Usage: triton-scp.sh INSTANCE-NAME ::: [SCP-OPTION...]
 SOURCE... {}:[DEST]